ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 {: #associations title="Security Associations between Publisher, Broker, Subscriber pairs."}
 {: artwork-align="center"}

-This document describes how to use {{I-D.ietf-ace-key-groupcomm}} and {{RFC9200}} to perform authentication, authorization and key distribution actions as overviewed in Section 2 of {{I-D.ietf-ace-key-groupcomm}}, when the considered group is Publishers and Subsribers belonging to the same security group.
-In this document, the application groups are considered at a single topic name level, and a security group SHOULD be associated with a single application group.
+This document describes how to use {{I-D.ietf-ace-key-groupcomm}} and {{RFC9200}} to perform authentication, authorization and key distribution actions as overviewed in Section 2 of {{I-D.ietf-ace-key-groupcomm}}, when the considered group is Publisher and Subsriber clients belonging to the same security group.

+This document considers  the application groups as mapped to pub/sub topics.
+The pub/sub topic values may consist of a collection of one or more sub-topics, which may have their own sub-topics, forming a tree structure.
+The applications decide how to map this tree into different application groups, and a security group SHOULD be associated with a single application group.
 However, the same application group MAY be associated with multiple security groups.
-In addition, applications MAY create topic filters that expand to multiple topic names, and associate them a single security group but further details and considerations on the mapping between the two types of group are out of the scope of this document.
+Further details and considerations on the mapping between the two types of group are out of the scope of this document.

 To this end, this profile describes how: